discretize/discretize-guides/fractals/aquatic-ruins/index.md

 <MessageHeader>
 Disclaimer
 </MessageHeader>
 This is an underwater fractal.
-Make sure you have approriate underwater equipment with enough <Icon name="agonyResistance"/> Agony Resistance.
+Make sure you have approriate underwater equipment with enough Agony Resistance.
 </Message>

 ---